caseyg/awesome/TOPICS.md

 *   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login page and Admin panel out of the box.

-## authentication

-*   [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.

-*   [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file

-*   [11ty/demo-eleventy-serverless-oauth](https://github.com/11ty/demo-eleventy-serverless-oauth) - A demo project using OAuth to secure some of your Eleventy Serverless routes.

-*   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
-Built in login page and Admin panel out of the box.

-*   [2factorauth/twofactorauth](https://github.com/2factorauth/twofactorauth) - List of sites with two factor auth support which includes SMS, email, phone calls, hardware, and software.

 ## csrf

 *   [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.